El Pollo Loco’s New Holiday Campaign Encourages Inclusivity and Connection

 COSTA MESA, Calif., Oct.
 28, 2020 (GLOBE NEWSWIRE) -- El Pollo

-Loco, Inc. (“El Pollo Loco” or “Company) (Nasdaq: LOCO), the nation’s leading fire-grilled chicken restaurant chain, today launches its new holiday campaign, “Kids on
+Loco, Inc. (“El Pollo Loco” or “Company”) (Nasdaq: LOCO), the nation’s leading fire-grilled chicken restaurant chain will launch its new holiday campaign, “Kids on

 Food is often considered a great equalizer as it crosses political and societal barriers.
 Food, more than any one contributor, brings people together regardless of background through shared experiences, traditions, and emotions as there is just an innate good feeling about discovering something new to try and enjoying a meal with others.